Coronavirus Update:What patients and families need to know

 After several days of orientation, students work closely with a nurse manager, preceptor, and supervisor to experience life as a pediatric nurse and engage directly with patients.

-The LAUNCH Nurse Trainee position is open to applicants from December 10, 2018-January 18, 2019.
+The LAUNCH Nurse Trainee position is open to applicants at the end of each calendar year and applications for 2021 are now closed.
 Please note: the application is posted under the job field category of Internship / Trainee.
 Applications are only accepted through this posting.
 All applications will be reviewed by the Nurse Recruitment team.
 Candidates selected for further evaluation will undergo a telephone interview with a member of the Nurse Recruitment team.
 Selected candidates will then be invited to attend an in-person open house at Children’s National to meet with unit leadership.
-The invitation only open house events will be held Friday, February 8 and Friday, February 22, 2019.
-Final decisions and unit placements will be made by March 2019.
 All questions regarding the LAUNCH Nurse Trainee Program should be directed to BeANurse@childrensnational.org.

 Contact the Department of Nursing Education and Professional Development at either 202-476-3523 or email@example.com.